Conservation

 The future of rhino release in Zimbabwe

 Due to increasingly sophisticated illegal wildlife poaching and the increased value of rhino horn in Eastern markets, rhino numbers are once again dropping alarmingly.
-Until uncontrolled poaching within National Parks abates, Imire has resolved to protect and secure our adult rhino onsite rather than releasing them into wilderness areas.
+Until uncontrolled poaching within National Parks abates, Imire has resolved to protect and secure our adult rhinos onsite rather than releasing them into wilderness areas.

 **BABY RHINO UPDATE!**